Drought and Wastewater Reuse: In France, a New Push and Obstacles to Overcome

 Julie Mendret, University of Montpellier

-In France, water use has been regulated since 2010 for the watering of green spaces and agricultural irrigation, which must comply by 2023 with the thresholds set by the European Union in 2020.
-On August 3, 2022, the European Commission published guidelines to help national authorities and affected businesses implement these new rules.
+In France, it has been regulated since 2010 for the watering of green spaces and agricultural irrigation, which must comply by 2023 with the thresholds set by the European Union in 2020.
+On August 3, 2022, the European Commission published guidelines to help national authorities and affected companies implement these new rules.

 A framework that remains highly restrictive